scriptPilot/app-framework/DOCUMENTATION.md

 ### Android Studio

-[Android Studio](https://developer.android.com/studio/index.html) is optional.
+Android Studio is optional.
 You need it, if you want to publish your application to the Google Play Store.
 It is available free of charge for macOS, Windows and Linux.

+To ensure you install Android Studio and its SDK properly, please read the [official installation guide](https://developer.android.com/studio/install.html).

 ### GitHub Desktop